abssiabdulrahman/abssiabdulrahman/README.md

 I'm always happy to talk to people working at the intersection of data and people — analytics, customer behaviour, marketing science, fundraising, or just thoughtful work with messy real-world data.

 📧 abssiabdulrahman@gmail.com &nbsp;·&nbsp; 💼 [LinkedIn](https://www.linkedin.com/in/abdul-rahman-abssi-b64bb640b/) &nbsp;·&nbsp; 📍 Berlin
-I'm always happy to talk to people working at the intersection of **data and people** — analytics, customer behaviour, marketing science, fundraising, or just thoughtful work with messy real-world data.

-📧 abssiabdulrahman@gmail.com &nbsp;·&nbsp; 📍 Berlin, Germany